picoDoc/betfair-data-capture/README.md

     sh start_torq_demo.sh
     ```

-## Use
+## Using the API

-* Once you have some data in the system there are some basic queries on the gateway.
+* Once you have some data in the system there are some basic queries that can be run on the gateway to retrieve data.
     - You can run to get a list of available events in your database:

         ```